Salmakis/AutoFlatCopy/README.md

 Just [Download Here](https://github.com/Salmakis/AutoFlatCopy/releases/latest)!

-The zip file just contains AutoFlatCopy.exe wich you can just copy to somewhere use.
+The zip file just contains AutoFlatCopy.exe wich you can just copy to somewhere and use.
 No need to install or something.
 You may need .net Framework 4